kubernetes-sigs/windows-testing/README.md

 - `--ginkgo.skip="..."` - this regex chooses what tests to skip
 - If you're not sure what test cases will run, add `--gingkgo.dryRun=true` and it will give a list of test cases selected without actually running them.

-- `e2e.test` also needs a few environment variables set to connect to the cluster, and choose the right test container images.
-Here's an example:

 ### Running the full suite of tests:

 You can thus run all of the `[SIG-Windows]` tests like so: